kevinbird61/TCP_Socket/README.md

     - First , copy the hold /bin directory from Qt (the source in your computer) , and drag your /Debug ( or /Release ) within.
     - Then open the .exe in /TestServer for server side , and /TestClient for client side.
     - After open the client side , you can see the info from each side , and receive successfully.
+  - For download :
+    - In /TestServer/available_download : the file that user can view from client , which user can using download command on those file.
+    - In /TestClient/DownloadTest : the file that user download from server , store here.

 # Functional Support
 1. help : list out the command that server support